shivammathur/test-setup-php/UPGRADE.md

   `Column::getCharset()`, `Column::getCollation()`, `Column::getMinimumValue()` and `Column::getMaximumValue()`
    instead.

+Additionally,
+1. Extending the `Column` class has been deprecated.
+Use the `Column` class directly.
+2. The `Column` constructor has been marked as internal.
+Use `Column::editor()` to instantiate an editor and `ColumnEditor::create()` to create a column.

 ## The `jsonb` column platform option has been deprecated

 The `jsonb` column platform option has been deprecated.
 To define a `JSONB` column, use the `JSONB` type instead.